BurnBirdX7/jetbrains_fake_cpp/README.md

 Unit tests are located in `gtest` directory.

-If you used IDE to build the project it's likely that you can run tests there too.\
+If you used IDE to build the project it's likely that you have tests available there.\
-You can also run unit-tests from terminal:
+If you built tests with `build.sh`/`build.bat` you can build tests from terminal.
  * Linux
    ```shell
    ./gtest.sh